KratosMultiphysics/Kratos/docs/pages/Kratos/For_Developers/General/Registry.md

 ## Overview

 The `Registry` and `RegistryItem` classes in *Kratos Multiphysics* provide a flexible, hierarchical, and type-safe registry system.
 This system enables efficient storage and retrieval of shared objects, prototypes, and configurations across the application.
-The design is optimized for extensibility, thread-safety, and integration with Kratos's infrastructure.

 ## Key Features